New CBD Decree Threatens the Cannabis Light Sector

-In a significant move, Italy is set to tighten its regulations on the sale and consumption of soft cannabis, commonly known as CBD products.
-On August 21, a decree was published in the official gazette , signed by Minister Orazio Schillaci, through which the ministry of health requests the inclusion of CBD in the medicines table.
-As a result of this decree, major changes are looming on the horizon, which are arousing consensus and discontent in various sectors.
+In a significant move, Italy is set to tighten its regulations on the sale and consumption of light cannabis, commonly known as CBD products.
+On August 21, a decree was published in the official gazette , signed by Minister Orazio Schillaci, through which the Ministry of Health requests the inclusion of CBD in the table of medicines.
+As a result of this decree from the Ministry of Health, major changes are looming on the horizon, which are causing both approval and discontent in various sectors.

-Starting September 20, 2023, there will be a notable change in how CBD products will be available for purchase in Italy.
-The decree dictates that stores currently selling oral cannabidiol products will no longer be allowed to offer such items.
-Instead, consumers will simply purchase light cannabis to smoke.
-However, even this option may be short-lived as discussions loom over a potential total ban on the substance.
+Starting September 20, 2023, there will be a major change in the way CBD products are available for purchase in Italy.
+The decree requires that stores that currently sell oral cannabidiol products will no longer be allowed to offer such items.
+Instead, consumers will be limited to purchasing cannabis light to smoke.
+However, this option may also be short-lived as discussions loom about a potential total ban on the substance, which is why we are writing this blog appealing for your help and support in the fight to save Italian hemp and its free trade.

-With the new regulation, the Ministry of Health has revoked the suspension of the decree of October 1, 2020, which included " compositions for oral administration of cannabidiol (CBD) obtained from cannabis extracts" in the table of medicines attached to the consolidated text on narcotics.
-With this move, CBD is therefore reclassified as a controlled substance, placing it on a par with a narcotic substance.
-This means that cannabidiol will appear in the narcotic medicines table and in the future oral CBD products can only be purchased in pharmacies and it will no longer be possible to access them without a medical prescription.
-This provision could prevent the free circulation of CBD-based foods in Italy and is a move destined to damage only national producers.
-The announcement sparked mixed reactions, arousing the discontent of various associations, traders, producers, sellers and even tobacconists.
+With the new regulation, the Ministry of Health has revoked the suspension of the decree of October 1, 2020, which included the " compositions for oral administration of cannabidiol (CBD) obtained from cannabis extracts" in the table of medicines attached to the consolidated text on narcotics.
+With this move, CBD will therefore be reclassified as a controlled substance, placing it on a par with a narcotic substance.
+This means that cannabidiol will be in the table of narcotic medicines and in the future CBD-based products can only be purchased in pharmacies and it will no longer be possible to have access to them without a medical prescription.
+This measure could prevent the free circulation of CBD-based foods in Italy and is a move destined to damage only national producers.
+The announcement has sparked mixed reactions, arousing the discontent of various associations, traders, producers, sellers and even tobacconists.

-The decision seems to be in complete opposition to the numerous studies on CBD which have shown that it is not a dangerous substance.
-In fact, unlike THC, research has shown that the effects of CBD are not psychoactive and therefore do not compromise the state of lucidity of those who take it.
+The decision seems to be in complete opposition to numerous studies on CBD that declare it a non-psychotropic and non-dangerous substance.
+In fact, unlike THC, research has shown that the effects of CBD are not psychoactive or dangerous for compromising the alertness of those who take it.

-"A surprising statement given that CBD does not have a narcotic effect , as a Commission of experts from the World Health Organization had already concluded a few months before the decree and as a ruling of the Court of Justice of the European Union in November 2020 had reiterated ", these are the words declared in this regard by the Federcanapa association .
+"A surprising statement since CBD does not have a narcotic effect , as a commission of experts from the World Health Organization had concluded a few months before the decree and as a ruling from the Court of Justice of the European Union in November 2020 had reiterated", these are the words declared in this regard by the Federcanapa association.

-The rationale behind this move lies in the belief that CBD holds therapeutic potential for certain health conditions.
-As a result, authorities appear to be moving towards treating CBD as a medicine rather than a freely marketable product.
-This adaptation aims to subject CBD to examination, control and authorization in line with the medical context.
+The rationale behind this move is the belief that CBD has therapeutic potential for certain health conditions.
+As a result, authorities appear to be moving toward treating CBD as a medicine rather than a freely marketable product.
+This adjustment is intended to subject CBD to scrutiny, control, and licensing in line with the medical context.

 🌿🇮🇹 Support the fight for fair regulation of CBD in Italy 🇮🇹🌿